That Massive Investigation Into Soccer Corruption Is Still Alive And, Well, Kicking

-The president of Guam's Football Association pleaded guilty on Thursday to two counts of wire fraud and one count of not reporting bribe money as part of a massive and ongoing investigation into professional soccer.
+The president of Guam's Football Association pleaded guilty on Thursday to two counts of wire fraud and one count of not reporting a foreign account as part of a massive and ongoing investigation into professional soccer.

 Richard Lai's guilty plea is part of a sprawling criminal case that generated enormous global publicity when it first emerged in late spring, 2015, has been relatively quiet for some time.
 That fueled widespread speculation that the case was winding down and was no longer an active investigation, particularly given the change in Attorney General under the new Trump Administration.